dappforce/subsocial-web-app/src/pages/legal/privacy.md

 InterPlanetary File System is a peer-to-peer network for storing and sharing data.
 We use this third-party network for enabling you to upload and post any text, visual or audiovisual content (User Generated Content) to Subsocial.

-As above-mentioned, any User Generated Content you upload or post to the blog or profile using Subsocial is then publicly available and accessible to everyone participating in IPFS Network.
+As above-mentioned, any User Generated Content you upload or post to the space or profile using Subsocial is then publicly available and accessible to everyone participating in IPFS Network.
 This User-Generated Content will be stored on your local IPFS node.
 Also, this content will be distributed and co-hosted on other users’ local IPFS nodes.
 If you want to remove some User Generated Content, you can do it only from your local IPFS node.
 IPFS protocol does not guarantee that User Generated Content removed from your local node will be removed from IPFS Network completely.
 It may remain stored on other users’ local IPFS nodes.

 Thus, all content shared with the IPFS Network is public by default.
 This means your User Generated Content that you have uploaded or posted will be accessible to everyone who queries the data on the IPFS Network.
 If you want to share certain User Generated Content privately, you must encrypt such content before uploading or posting it to the IPFS Network.